whidbeywaterfilters

 • There is no need to purchase or add salt, as long as the hardness level is lower than 200 parts.

 • Calcium and magnesium are both desirable and healthy minerals.
-The ECOsmarte conditioning process makes these minerals more absorbable through the skin & drinking.
+The ECOsmarte conditioning process makes these minerals more absorbable through the skin and for drinking.

 • Disadvantages of conditioning with ECOsmarte

 • The hardness is not removed: there will be white powder residue.
-However, because the calcium carbonate has been converted to calcium bicarbonate, the powder is easily wiped away, and the water is safe to drink.
+Generally this powder is not noticeable.
+Because the calcium carbonate has been converted to calcium bicarbonate, the powder is easily wiped away if it is noticeable, and the water is safe to drink.
+If this powder is not acceptable, a simple 20-micron filter can be added after the GAC filter to remove the 40-micron powder particles.

 • Avoid cleaning with products containing chlorine, because chlorine will aggravate the calcium and make it harden.
 For information on chlorine-free products, call (206) 324-5055.

 • The ECOsmarte system is a salt-free system up to a certain point.
 With low levels of hardness, the powder is unnoticeable.
 However, if the hardness level is over 250 parts, with an ECOsmarte system the powder may begin to show.
 The harder the water, the more noticeable the powder residue will be.
-Extremely high hardness levels — over 450 parts of hardness –may produce an excessive amount of powder, which could be unsightly, annoying, or might clog orifices, justifying the addition of a water softener.
-Some people would rather live with the white powder than to live with salt in the water, but there is a point at which the hardness becomes intolerable, and a water softener must be purchased and installed at an additional expense.
+Extremely high hardness levels — over 450 parts of hardness — may produce an excessive amount of powder, which could be unsightly, annoying, or might clog orifices; such a high level might justify the need for further treatment, either in the form of a post filter or a water softener.

 • If the temperature of the water is above 150 degrees F, the powder created by the ECOsmarte titanium electrodes will dissolve and the water will become hard again.
-There are two options: (1) turn the water temperature down below 150 degrees, or (2) add a water softener.
+There are two options: (1) turn the water temperature down below 150 degrees, or (2) add a water softener to the hot water line.

-• For exceptionally high levels of hardness, it may be necessary to add a water softener after the ECOsmarte system.
+• For exceptionally high levels of hardness, if the calcium powder is noticeable or excessive after the final ECOsmarte filter, it may be helpful to add a 20-micron filter after the final ECOsmarte carbon filter.

 • Water Softeners